 - Reactive Asset Management

 Reactive asset management requires little foresight and planning and only addresses problems and risks when they arise.
-Reactive asset management — sometimes called run-to-failure maintenance or breakdown maintenance — leads to hazards, unplanned downtime, lost revenue, and a lack of compliance.
-While only 3% of organizations hold reactive maintenance to be effective, an astonishing 60% of manufacturing companies still use it today.
+Reactive asset management, sometimes called run-to-failure maintenance or breakdown maintenance, is not recommended as it can lead to hazards, unplanned downtime, lost revenue, and a lack of compliance.
+While only 3% of organizations hold reactive maintenance to be effective, an astonishing 60% of manufacturing companies still use it today because they lack an efficient proactive asset management system.

 - Proactive Asset Management

-The flip side of reactive management is proactive asset management.
-This framework leverages a range of strategies, including monitoring and tracking assets, predicting potential failure of equipment, and allowing for preventative maintenance.
-Proactive management reduces risks, increases compliance, and decreases the likelihood of asset loss and theft, maximizing the value of physical assets across time and space.
-With the predictive asset management market expected to reach USD 16,761 million by 2028, businesses are catching on to the value of this framework.
+Proactive asset management leverages a range of strategies including monitoring and tracking assets, predicting potential failure of equipment, and allowing for preventative maintenance, reducing risks, increasing compliance, and decreasing the likelihood of asset loss and theft.
+As more business recognize these significant improvements and grow tired of the complications from their previous systems, the predictive asset management market is expected to reach $16,761 million by 2028.

 Benefits of Physical Asset Management

-If you're neglecting your physical assets, like complex machinery, and delaying crucial maintenance, you could put your organization’s employees at risk of potential injury or even death.
-Improving asset management will help mitigate the potential dangers of equipment malfunctions and other risks.
-Since you'll be keeping better track of the condition of your assets, you'll be able to spot potential threats earlier and maintain the integrity of your equipment.
+Additionally, depending on the assets, delaying crucial maintenance could put employees at risk of potential injury or even death.
+Improving asset management will help mitigate the potential dangers of equipment malfunctions.
+Proactive management spots potential threats earlier and maintains the integrity of your equipment, also resulting in improved ROI and therefore increased profit margins.

-Extended asset life and improved sustainability are crucial benefits of effective physical asset management.
-By regularly maintaining and optimizing the use of assets, organizations can extend their lifespan, delaying the need for costly replacements.
-This reduces capital expenditure and minimizes environmental impact by decreasing waste and resource consumption.
+By regularly maintaining and optimizing the use of assets, organizations can extend their lifespan, delaying the need for costly replacements, reducing capital expenditure and minimizing environmental impact by decreasing waste and resource consumption.

 Reduced Risk of Non-Compliance With Government/IRS Requirements